-There is a saying, saying that there is a story behind each monument, consequently the same goes for festivals too.
+There is a saying, that there is a story behind each monument, consequently the same goes for festivals too.
 There is one popular darn related to this festival which relates to one of the ancient, agricultural towns of Nepalmandal, Panauti.
 It used to call Panchal then.

 The story here is referenced from the Yomari cartoon series.

 In a meantime, one couple named Suchandra and Krita, like other farmers finished all their harvesting tasks after Mohani and Swanti.
 They were an ordinary couple but were extremely kind.
-One day, following their harvesting and threshing work, they decide to thank god and goddess for blessing them with a good amount of grains.
+One day, following their harvesting and threshing work, they decide to thank god and the goddess for blessing them with a good amount of grains.

 So, they choose to worship on the upcoming full moon day.
 But, something strike on the mind of Suchandra that he call his wife and ask her to make a kind of unique dish from the fresh rice grain, this time.

 Now, it was all up to Krita, what to make, and how to make it.

 She was also no less than Suchandra, thus she accepted the challenge and went to the kitchen.
 She then prepared the flour of recently harvested rice and look for ingredients that she could use to make one novel dish.

 There she found some molasses.
 She thought it would go well with the rice flour however she suddenly realized that it would be too cloying.
 So, she came up with another solution.
 Adding sesame seeds in it maintains the sweetness of the dish as well as adds an essence too.

 Thereafter, she came with a unique dish from the kitchen, which was a sweet dumpling.
 Suchandra liked it so much that he wanted to share that dish with all his neighbors.
 So did he.
 Even, the neighbors liked it so much that they named it Yo;Mari.
 (Yomari means the favorite bread.)

 And this is how the name of that sweet dumpling became Yomari.